New Guinea big-eared bat

-The New Guinea big-eared bat or Papuan big-eared bat, (Pharotis imogene), is a vesper bat endemic to Papua New Guinea.
+The New Guinea big-eared bat, Papuan big-eared bat, or Thomas's big-eared bat (Pharotis imogene), is a vesper bat endemic to Papua New Guinea.
 It is listed as a critically endangered species due to ongoing habitat loss.
 It is the only known member of the genus Pharotis, which is closely related to Nyctophilus.

 Previously, the species was believed to have been extinct since 1890.
 In 2014, researchers realized that a female bat collected near Kamali in 2012 was a member of this species.

 Taxonomy

 The genus Pharotis and the species Pharotis imogene were both described in 1914 by British zoologist Oldfield Thomas.

 The specimens used by Thomas to describe the species had been collected by Lamberto Loria in 1890.
 Thomas obtained the specimens via Giacomo Doria of the Museo Civico di Storia Naturale.
 The etymology of the prefix "phar-" is unclear.
 The suffix "-otis" is from Ancient Greek "οὖς," meaning "ear".
 Furthermore, the etymology or eponym of imogene is also unclear.

 An arrangement within the family Vespertilionidae, the common evening bats, allies this genus to the similar Nyctophilus, within subfamilial taxon Vespertilioninae as the tribe Nyctophilini, known as the big-eared bats of Australia and New Guinea.